JCotton1123/cakephp-ldap-auth/README.md

 ## To Do

 * Make things more agnostic so it supports authentication against OpenLDAP or others.
+* Fire off a callback at the model if a special method is defined to allow the model to modify the data or add to it as needed.
 * Fix styling issues